konata/konata.github.io/_posts/2025-05-18-android-application-installation.md

 While google is refactoring the process and UI, guarded by the [pia_v2](https://cs.android.com/android/platform/superproject/main/+/main:frameworks/base/core/java/android/content/pm/flags.aconfig;drc=82ada6503a81af7eeed2924a2d2d942375f6c8c2;l=109) flag, but this is not yet enabled.
 This discussion focuses on the traditional installation process.

-Internally, `PIA` functions similarly to a session-based installation but offers developers a simpler and more convenient API. `PackageInstaller` handles most tasks for the client app, including creating the session, copying the APK stream to the session, and committing the session.
+Internally, `PIA` functions similarly to a session-based installation but offers developers a simpler and more convenient API. `PackageInstaller` handles most tasks for the client app, including creating the session, copying the apk stream to the session, and committing the session.

 The installation process involves the following steps: